vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

   well so that the time range shows as blocked on the work calendar as well.

+  The actual appointment time should be noted in the calendar event.
+I should aim to arrive at the location about 10 minutes prior to the reporting time (which is generally 15 minutes prior to the appointment, so in total it's 25 minutes prior to the appointment).

 ## Calendar reminders

 Add the following calendar reminders.